 Related Article: How Bad Is My Credit Score?

 Which Card Has the Lowest Interest Rate?

-Both cards feature a variable APR on purchases and balance transfers.
+Both cards feature a variable APR on purchases.
 Since the Mercury focuses on those with higher credit scores, the interest rates are lower than those of the Reflex.
 That said, the difference in APR isn’t large, with Reflex cardholders getting a rate of about .75% higher than Mercury Cardholders.
 Considering the Reflex accepts a wider credit profile of applicants, that’s a fair trade-off.

 What Card Has the Lower Annual Fee?

 The Mercury Master card features no annual fee.
-The Reflex, on the other hand, has a $99 price tag.
+The Reflex, on the other hand, does.
 Since the Reflex is for poor-to-average credit scores, the yearly charge is understandable.
 Lower credit scores mean a higher risk for lenders.
 For those with average credit, the Mercury is the best bet.
 For those with poor credit, however, the Reflex’s annual fee is reasonable.

 One of the unique features of the Reflex Card is something called “Continental Credit Protection.”
 This service provides a debt cancellation program, should the cardholder lose their job or develop a disability.
 The cardholder pays $0.99 for every $100 of the outstanding balance each month.
 This fee acts as insurance, protecting the cardholder from debt should anything unfortunate happen.
 This feature is excellent for those new to rebuilding credit or those in gig economy jobs.

 The Reflex also offers a chance at a credit line increase with on-time payments.
 This feature provides cardholders with the motivation to make their payments on time each month and to learn proper financial habits.
 Both of these skills are vital to rebuilding credit quickly.

 The Mercury Card has no standout features, but that’s not what it’s designed for.
 The card is for repairing credit and does this well.